Innovative music research for the 21st Century

 Queensland Conservatorium Research Centre (QCRC) continues to champion innovative music research that produces strong artistic and social outcomes in Australia, the Asia–Pacific and internationally.

-Associate Professor Brydie-Leigh Bartleet, Director, QCRC
+Professor Brydie-Leigh Bartleet, Director, QCRC

 Discover more about our strategic approaches, innovation and collaboration across our five key research areas, including: